 The consultations between the operator and relevant parties must primarily aim to determine the most appropriate way to group members of the workforce.
-Members of the workforce should be grouped in such a way that best enables representation of their OHS interests through a HSR who is accessible to each group member.
+Members of the workforce should be grouped in such a way that best enables representation of their OHS interests.
+Each work group must have a HSR who represents its interests, and the HSR should be available for a group member to talk to about any OHS issue.
 The legislation stipulates matters that must be considered when determining the manner in which members of the workforce shall be grouped.